tmurakami/mockito4k/README.md

 }
 ```

-> **Note:** Several functions may not work for the classes shrunk by [enabling code shrinking on Android projects](https://developer.android.com/studio/build/shrink-code.html#shrink-code).
-In that case, you need to add the following settings into your ProGuard configuration file.
->
-> ```
-> -keepattributes RuntimeVisibleAnnotations
-> -keep @interface kotlin.Metadata
-> ```

 ## Limitations

 - Stubbing the following functions does not work.

-  - [Extension functions](https://kotlinlang.org/docs/reference/extensions.html): They are compiled into static methods that Mockito cannot stub.
+  - [Extension functions](https://kotlinlang.org/docs/reference/extensions.html): They are compiled to static methods that Mockito cannot stub.
   - [Inline functions](https://kotlinlang.org/docs/reference/inline-functions.html): They are inlined into the call site by the Kotlin compiler, so stubbing them has no effect.

-- Do not use the [`org.mockito.plugins.PluginSwitch`](http://javadoc.io/page/org.mockito/mockito-core/latest/org/mockito/plugins/PluginSwitch.html) extension because this library has its own `PluginSwitch` which replaces [`Answers#CALLS_REAL_METHODS`](http://javadoc.io/page/org.mockito/mockito-core/latest/org/mockito/Answers.html#CALLS_REAL_METHODS) to support calling the default implementation of methods in interfaces.
+- Do not use the [`org.mockito.plugins.PluginSwitch`](http://javadoc.io/page/org.mockito/mockito-core/latest/org/mockito/plugins/PluginSwitch.html) extension because this library has its own `PluginSwitch` which replaces [`Answers#CALLS_REAL_METHODS`](http://javadoc.io/page/org.mockito/mockito-core/latest/org/mockito/Answers.html#CALLS_REAL_METHODS) to support calling the default implementation of functions in interfaces.